kermitt2/grisp/README.md

 The following language specific files must be first downloaded: ``**wiki-latest-page_props.sql.gz`` for each target languages (`en`, `fr`, `de`, `it`, `es`), with `en` at least being mandatory and put in the same subdirectory.

-The JSON Wikidata dump file ``latest-all.json.bz2``, compressed must be downloaded.
+The JSON Wikidata dump file ``latest-all.json.bz2`` must be downloaded.

 For  importing Wikidata resources in GRISP, then use the following command: